Ayush-iitkgp/profile-manager-service/README.md

 # profile-manager-service
-A Python FastAPI Service for for password and language setup
+A Python FastAPI Service for password management and language setup

-Further Improvements
+## Further Improvements
 1. Set up deployment
 2. CI/CD Pipeline for formatting, tests and deployment
 3.

-# Ideas to explore
+## Ideas to explore
-1. Github workflow for Pylinting
+1. Integrating Github workflows in the repository
 2.